 Although Nerja is predominately a seaside summer town the Christmas period is still a great time to visit, especially when you know what to expect.
 The traditional Christmas lights always look attractive, especially in the older and more picturesque areas and with Malaga only forty minutes away you always have the option to see a display on a far grander scale.

-Take a look at the pictures from last years celebrations and see what you missed.
+Take a look at the pictures from previous celebrations and see what you missed.

 The timetable of events for the Christmas period in Nerja is usually released only a few weeks prior to the festivities actually beginning but to get an idea of what you can expect take a look at last years program below as well as the extra information on Christmas traditions in Spain.

 Christmas Events 2017

 - 16th December / 9pm - Christmas Carol Concert

 - 22nd December / 9pm - Christmas Concert